Many startups fail as a result of one thing - running out of cash. Overcome this challenge…

-When approaching potential investors, you will be asked to provide a business plan, and included in that business plan will be your financial model.
+When approaching potential investors, you will be asked to provide a business plan, and supporting that business plan should be a robust financial model.

-A well thought out, professionally–prepared financial model forms an integral part of your toolkit when trying to demonstrate to potential investors that you are ready for the responsibility of accepting their investment dollars and delivering on what you’ve pitched to them.
+A well thought out, professionally prepared financial model forms an integral part of your toolkit in discussions with potential investors.
+It also shows you are ready for the responsibility of accepting their investment dollars and delivering on what you’ve pitched to them.

 - What is the target market for your niche product/service, and how large is it?
 How do your sales projections compare to this (i.e. market share) and is this reasonable?

 - What is your development timetable?
 How much development expenditure is required initially, and on an ongoing basis?

 - What is your product launch schedule?
 Are marketing and sales expenditures expected to be higher in the early years?

 - What are your expected revenue streams?
 Are they accounted for and when?

 - What do your expenditure assumptions reflect (staffing, development, consultants) and are these actually enough to support the level of activity and growth you have projected?

 - How do your operating expenses compare to your projected revenue over time?
 What operating expenses will be fixed, and which will be variable?